-Lack of clean drinking water corrodes the ciritical structure of communitites—health, education, business—and sabatoges future growth.
+Lack of clean drinking water corrodes the critical structure of communities—health, education, business—and sabotoges future growth.
 The destructive effect is similar around the world, but its causes are unique to the history, culture and environment of each region.
 Any solution must be versatile, adaptable and informed by a deep and wide expertise.

 The causes of this challenge are too diverse for any one, simple solution.
 That is why the work of CWICC is so important—and our holistic, mission-based approach sets us apart.

 Nothing transforms a community more than access to safe drinking water.
 Clean water not only saves lives; it makes it possible for families, businesses and schools to thrive.